-VCheck tires for proper inflation (i.e., cold inflation pressure: 100 psig).
+VCheck tires for proper inflation (i.e., cold inflation pressure: 100 psi).
 If the motorhome has not been used, make sure that the "cold inflation" pressure is maintained.
 If the motorhome has recently been used, make sure that the "hot inflation" pressure (see the tire-manufacturer's literature to determine appropriate "hot inflation" pressure) is maintained.
 All tire pressures should be within 1-2 pounds (psig) of each other.

 VExamine wheel lug nuts to assure their proper tightness.
-If any lug nuts were found to be loose, first check the fit of the wheel to the hub to make sure the wheel is not mis-mounted which would produce a "wobbly" wheel when the motorhome is in motion, then tighten the lug nuts.
+If any lug nuts were found to be loose, first check the fit of the wheel to the hub to make sure the wheel is mounted properly.
+If the wheel is improperly mounted it could cause the wheel to wobble when the motorhome is in motion, then tighten the lug nuts.